Knee Replacement in Thailand Your guide to cost, top specialists & hospitals

 Knee replacement is a major orthopaedic procedure with a well-characterised risk profile.
 Serious complications are uncommon in high-volume accredited centres, but every patient should understand them before consenting.

-• Joint infection (under 1% with antibiotic protocols and laminar flow theatres)
+- Joint infection (under 2% with antibiotic protocols and laminar flow theatres)2

 Infection prevention relies on antibiotic prophylaxis, laminar flow operating theatres, and meticulous surgical technique.
 DVT prevention starts with blood thinners and getting patients walking on day one.
-Stiffness is prevented by aggressive early physiotherapy — which is why choosing a hospital with a structured rehabilitation programme matters as much as choosing the surgeon.
+Stiffness is prevented by aggressive early physiotherapy.
+This is why choosing a hospital with a structured rehabilitation programme matters as much as choosing the surgeon.

 Is Knee Replacement Safe in Thailand?